Sakamoto Days Voice Actors: Meet the Full English and Japanese Cast

 Granny Miya

-Granny Miya - Sakamoto Days
+Granny Miya - Sakamoto Days character

 Barbara Goodson voices: